telemarq/redmine_ballcourt/README.md

 The sample `ballcourt.toml` will show you most of the configuration options you can set.
 These include the templates for the HTML and text emails that will be sent, which are templated using [Jinja](https://jinja.palletsprojects.com/en/).

+If you want to change the location of the configuration files, the easiest way at present is to use the environment variables `SETTINGS_FILE_FOR_DYNACONF` or `SETTINGS_FILES_FOR_DYNACONF`.
+See the [Dynaconf documentation](https://dynaconf.com/) for more details.

 ## Usage

 You can test the script by running it with the `-l` flag, which will simply list the Projects in your Redmine system.
 If this works, then you've set your URL and API key correctly.